park250ss/Table-Track/README.md

 ### Constraints
 - No User Interface : Table Track will be a command-line based software, with no graphical user interface.
+- Only employees can upadate the reservation information.
+Customers are not allowed to change any reservations.